financial aid basics

 When will I know the status of my appeal?

-Students will be notified about their appeal status in early August via CSUN email.
+Students will be notified about their appeal status by mid- August via CSUN email.
+Appeal decisions are final.

 Where can I view the Satisfactory Academic Progress policy?